 This is nothing for labor to celebrate this Labor Day.
 These mega mergers create enormous financial growth exclusively for those who broker these deals, less so for shareholders.
 For labor, these mergers flatten wages by eliminating competition, diversification and innovation in so-called free markets.
 You see, a high tide no longer raises all boats — only the mega boats rise, leaving all others in their wake.

 It is truly hard to believe as we come to this Labor Day that it has been just over a century since the anti-monopolistic Sherman Antitrust Act was employed to break up Standard oil.
 In the words of John Sherman, "The purpose of the Sherman Act is not to protect business from the working of the market; it is to protect the public from the failure of the market."
-The anti-trust spirit of the breakup of Standard Oil was enacted under the administration of a Republican Presidency, the beloved Theodore Roosevelt.
+The anti-trust spirit of the breakup of Standard Oil was enacted under a Republican administration.
 It is hard for labor to grasp today that these current mega mergers have been and are currently taking place during the second term of a supposedly labor-friendly Democratic Presidency, that of Barack Obama.

 Since mid-July, Rahu and Ketu, the planets of storm and shadow, have changed constellations.
 Rahu has left the constellation of Libra and moved into the constellation of Virgo, while Ketu has left the constellation of Aries, and moved into the constellation of Pisces.
 These planets move in opposition to one another and stress the constellations they transit, as these are now the constellations where the eclipses take place.
 As storm planets they bring storm and conflict, leaving a shadow of a doubt in their wake.
 When Rahu moved into Virgo it aligned with Mars in mid-July with explosive results.
 Mid-July was punctuated by several sudden air disasters, escalating war and conflict in the Crimea, Gaza, and the specter of increased US military involvement in Iraq and Syria.